Excise tax in the United States: Historical background

 Federal excise taxes have a storied background in the United States.
-Responding to an urgent need for revenue following the American Revolutionary War, after the U.S. Constitution was ratified by the ninth state in 1788 the newly elected First United States Congress passed, and President George Washington, signed the Tariff Act of July 4, 1789, which authorized the collection of tariff duties (customs) on imported goods.
+Responding to an urgent need for revenue following the American Revolutionary War, after the ninth state ratified the U.S. Constitution in 1788 the newly elected First United States Congress passed, and President George Washington, signed the Tariff Act of July 4, 1789, which authorized the collection of tariff duties (customs) on imported goods.
 Tariffs and excise taxes were authorized by the United States Constitution and recommended by the first U.S. Secretary of the Treasury, Alexander Hamilton, in 1789, to tax foreign imports.
 Hamilton thought it was important to start the U.S. federal government out on a sound financial basis with good credit and a regular, easily collected source of revenue.
 Customs duties (tariffs) on imported goods, as set by tariff rates, were the source of about 80–95% of all federal revenue up to 1860.
-Having just fought a war over taxation (among other things) the U.S. Congress wanted a reliable source of income that was relatively unobtrusive, brought in enough money to pay off the debt and pay for the relatively low cost federal government (at the time) and be relatively easy to collect.
+Having just fought a war over taxation (among other things), the U.S. Congress wanted a reliable source of income that was relatively unobtrusive, brought in enough money to pay off the debt and pay for the relatively low-cost federal government (at the time) and be relatively easy to collect.
 Tariffs met all these criteria.

 In addition to tariffs, low excise taxes were imposed to provide the federal government with some additional money to pay part of its operating expenses and to help redeem at full value U.S. federal debts and the debts the states had accumulated during the American Revolutionary War.

-The first federal budget was about $4.6 million and the population in the 1790 U.S. Census was about four million, so that the average federal tax was about $1/person per year.
-At that time, tradesmen earned about $0.25 a day for a 10- to 12-hour day so federal taxes could be paid with about four days work.
+The first federal budget was about $4.6 million, and the population in the 1790 U.S. census was about four million, so the average federal tax was about $1/person per year.
+At that time, tradespeople earned about $0.25 a day for a 10- to 12-hour day so that federal taxes could be paid with about four days of work.
 Paying even this was usually optional, as taxed imports listed on the tariff lists could usually be avoided by buying domestic products if desired.

 Congress set low excise taxes on only a few goods, such as whiskey, rum, tobacco, snuff and refined sugar.
 These low excise taxes accounted for only a small percentage of the federal income (see table on U.S. Historical Taxes).
-Tariffs (custom duties) were initially by far the largest source of federal income.
+Tariffs (custom duties) were initially by far the largest source of federal revenue.
 The excise tax on whiskey was so despised by western farmers who had no easy way to transport their bulky grain harvests to market without converting them into alcohol that it led to the Whiskey Rebellion, which had to be quelled by President Washington calling up the militia and suppressing the rebellious farmers, all of whom were later pardoned.
-In the days before steamboats, canals, railroads, etc. bulky cargo could not economically be shipped far.
+In the days before steamboats, canals, railroads, etc., bulky cargo could not economically be shipped far.
 The whiskey excise tax collected so little and was so despised that it was abolished by President Thomas Jefferson in 1802.